 Why this works:

-How you can use this framework: Tell your audience about the reality of a struggling or controversial topic right now.
+How you can use this framework: Tell your audience about a hidden rule with a big cost that most miss.

 Examples of this framework in action: